Best Cookware Not Made in China

 This set of three frying pans, an 8-inch, 10-inch, and 12-inch pan, will last for years.
 They’re made with two layers of stainless steel and an aluminum core, which provides even heat distribution.

-Consumer Reports named this as one of their best sets.
+Consumer Reports named this as one of the best cookware lines.
 It almost escaped my notice because of so many other Zwilling lines that are made in China, but this one clearly states that it’s Made in Italy.

 Cast iron is not for everyone.
 It’s heavy and you need to keep it properly “seasoned” to prevent it from rusting–this can be an arduous task of cleaning, drying completely, and seasoning with shortening or oil.
 A benefit of proper seasoning is that it essentially creates a natural non-stick surface that’s not produced in a lab.
 Another potential issue with cast iron is that if you cook excessive amounts of acidic food (think tomato sauce), there’s a chance some iron may leach into your food, which of course isn’t a great thing.